Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Non-intrusive Implementations of IRKA for Discrete-time Systems

 The impulse data quadruplet \( (E_{k}, A_{k}, B_{k}, C_{k}) \) is the same as the one used in the time-domain discrete-time QuadBT \cite{goseaQuad} and can be computed non-intrusively as follows: Since $\hat{V}_r$ and $\hat{W}_r$ depend solely on the interpolation points $\sigma_j$ and $\mu_i$, and the tangential directions $b_j$ and $c_i$, the ROM $(E_r,A_r,B_r,C_r)$ can be computed non-intrusively.

-It is now clear that DT-IRKA can be implemented using impulse response data \( h(k) \), eliminating the need for repeated measurements of \( G(\sigma_i) \) and \( G^\prime(\sigma_i) \) whenever DT-IRKA updates $\sigma_i$.
-Additionally, since the eigenvalues \( \frac{1}{\sigma_i} \) of \( \bar{S}_b \) lie within the unit circle, the interpolation points can be outside the unit circle, allowing \( G(s) \) and \( G^\prime(s) \) to be sampled outside the unit circle without any issues.
+It is now clear that DT-IRKA can be implemented using impulse response data \( h(k) \), eliminating the need for repeated estimations of \( G(\sigma_i) \) and \( G^\prime(\sigma_i) \) whenever DT-IRKA updates $\sigma_i$.
 The pseudo-code for the time-domain DT-IRKA (TD-DTIRKA) is provided in Algorithm \ref{alg5}.